tsmtzs/humanSoundSculpture/CONTRIBUTING.md

 # Contributing to *Human Sound Sculpture*
-To contribute to this project you can
+To contribute to this project you could

 - *Report bugs or errors*\
   For this, please, open an issue.